emberjs/rfcs/text/0000-contextual-helpers.md

 to be a component in this case, the rendering engine will invoke it at runtime.
-The second and the third case relies on automatic parentheses insertion – they desugars into `{{(foo-bar "baz")}}` and `{{(foo-bar baz="bat")}}`, respectively, which produces anymous curried components, which are also invoked at runtime.
+The second and the third case relies on automatic parentheses insertion – they desugars into `{{(foo-bar "baz")}}` and `{{(foo-bar baz="bat")}}`, respectively, which produces anonymous curried components, which are also invoked at runtime.

 If a component value, curried or not, is passed to an attribute position, it will result in a runtime error as there is no sensible behavior there.